 Or is it simply the fact that Slovaks just don't want to spoil the landscape with Auchan buy-two-get-third-for-free promotions or plastic surgery propaganda?

 6. There's more waterparks in Slovakia

 If you're thermal pools aficionado (I love them!) or traveling with kids who love aquaparks, then Slovakia is better option.
 No that there's no water parks in Polish mountains, not at all, but simply there's more of them in Slovak part of Tatra mountains.
 Also, Slovak waterparks are generally bigger and, most importantly, have more waterslides.

 7. Life saving in Slovakia can be very costly

 In Slovak Tatra mountains rescue operations are done by HZS (Horska Zachranna Słuzba).
 Like Polish TOPR (Tatrzanskie Ochotnicze Pogotowie Ratunkowe), HZS will help every hiker who's in trouble.
 But there's a difference in financing such actions - HZS will charge the "customer" who called for help, whereas TOPR is funded by Polish government and money coming from the tickets.

 In Poland you need to pay admission fee when entering Tatra National Park but rescue actions are for free, and in Slovakia it's the other way round.

-So, it's necessary to buy travel insurance before visiting Slovak Tatra mountains.
+.
 It's worth to pay a bit more for the insurance as it has to cover rescue operations (helicopter can cost up to dozen thousand Euros).
 Also, let's not save money on insurance even if you only plan to hike in the valleys - you can get bitten by adder and need immediate assistance.